RORC Myth of Malham Race

 This course will take us West around the Eddystone lighthouse off Plymouth and back to Cowes.
 This is a longer RORC race weekend at around 230nM.
 This race is a rollercoaster of a ride, comprising of an upwind sail to the lighthouse followed by a downhill spinnaker ride back to Cowes.

-Meeting on Friday night at Telefonica Black’s homeport Gunwharf Quays around 18:00 -19:00 for a crew get-together, yacht prep and dinner.
+Meeting at Telefonics Black’s home port of Haslar Marina, Gosport, for a day of training.
 Saturday morning head to Cowes and race start.
-The race normally takes 2 days, returning to Gunwharf Quays on Monday.
+The race normally takes 2 days, returning to Gosport on Monday.

 The race is a true challenge to skippers and crews who have to be at their very best to cope with the often changeable and demanding conditions.
 Equally, the race is blessed with unsurpassed scenery with its course, taking competitors close to a number of islands, which form marks of the course.
 Ted Turner described the MSR as

 the most beautiful race course in the world